HDFGroup/h5serv/docs/Installation/ServerSetup.rst

 ----------

 Copy any HDF5 files you would like exposed by the service to the datapath directory (h5serv/data).
-If you do not wich to have the files updatable by the service make the files read-only.
+If you do not wish to have the files updatable by the service make the files read-only.

 *Note:* Do not modify files once they have been placed in the datapath directory.  h5serv